News and events

-The Mayor of Sefton, Cllr Clare Louise Carragher, visited the Grade 2 listed Victorian astronomical observatory located in Grade 2 listed Hesketh Park on Wednesday 6th July 2022 at 7.00pm.
+The former Mayor of Sefton, Cllr Clare Louise Carragher, visited the Grade 2 listed Victorian astronomical observatory located in Grade 2 listed Hesketh Park on Wednesday 6th July 2022 at 7.00pm.
 This was to officially unveil a commemorative plaque to the late Mr Louis Marks & Mrs Anita Marks who left a generous bequest to the Park they both loved to visit.
-It was a very successful and enjoyable evening, and the Mayor stayed longer than expected due to her interest in the observatory and its history, and like many park visitors, had often wondered what was inside it, and was pleased to have finally discovered what was in it and learn about its history.
+It was a very successful and enjoyable evening, and the Mayor stayed longer than expected due to her interest in the observatory and its history, and like many park visitors had often wondered what was inside it, and was pleased to have finally discovered what was in it and learn about its history.
 The first photo shows the Mayor unveiling the plaque, the second shows the mayor and Richard Jacklin (a friend of the Marks family and one of the executors) holding a copy of the plaque, and the third shows the Mayor looking through the 1869 Cooke telescope.

 1 2 3